This symbol illuminates to indicate low tyre pressure. Check the tyre pressure in the Car Status app in the centre display.

-- Always save a new tyre pressure in the system after changing a wheel or adjusting tyre pressure.
+- Always save a new tyre pressure in the system after changing a tyre or adjusting tyre pressure.

-- If a spare wheel* is used, it is possible that the tyre pressure monitoring system does not work correctly due to the differences between the wheels.
+- If a spare wheel* is used, it is possible that the tyre pressure monitoring system will not work correctly due to the differences between the wheels.

 - The system does not replace the need for regular tyre inspection and maintenance.